tilllit/SingleImageSuperResolution/README.md

 </p>

 <br />
 As the figure points out, the network produces a better PSNR and SSIM score.
-The MSE is worse in this case, probably because of the higher generative stake.
-The laplace algorithm rates the network to be more blurry, what is expected to decrease with more epochs of training.
+The MSE is worse in this case, probably because of the higher stake of learned information.
+The laplace algorithm rates the network to be more blurry, which is expected to decrease with more epochs of training.
 See following picture: <br /> <br />

 <p align="center">
   <img height="200" width="800" src="figures/cnn_training.png">